The next entry is bigger, faster, and barely matches the plan.

 I didn’t need more charts.
 I needed a feedback loop that showed me what was breaking down and what to fix next.

-TSB started from a simple problem: trades were logged, but the repeating mistakes behind them were still hard to see.
-The product became a daily review system for finding what is leaking, what is working, and what deserves the next rule.
+TSB started from a simple problem: trades were logged, but the repeating patterns behind them were still hard to see.
+The product became a daily review system for finding what is working, what needs attention, and what deserves the next rule.

 Built for traders who want evidence, ownership, and a workflow they can keep.